25 Types of Succulents That Make Great Houseplants

 3. African Milk Tree (Euphorbia trigona)

 It’s a misconception that succulents can’t have traditional leaves, and the African milk tree is one example that disproves it.
-The plant grows quickly and propagates easily outdoors in its native climate in Central Africa, but it also can make an excellent houseplant.
+The plant grows quickly and propagates easily outdoors in its native climate in Central Africa, but it also can be an excellent houseplant.
 In fact, it can grow as high as 4 feet tall indoors, setting it apart from many other low-growing succulents.

 In appearance, the African milk tree looks more like a cactus than anything else, but its small sprouting leaves set it apart.
 In the U.S., it can survive outside in the warm climates of Zones 9b through 11, where it will produce pretty white flowers in the summer.